megseekosh/Categorize_app_v2/README.md

 ## Example Work Flow

-This is an example of a workflow to get you from a full daylong recording to annotation for ambient language characteristics like language choice and speech type via random sampling.
+This is an example of a workflow to get you from a full daylong recording to one annotated for ambient language characteristics like language choice and speech type via random sampling.
 It assumes that you have all relevant libraries and contingencies installed.

 1. If you have multiple .wav files from a given day, sew them together and intersperse with white noise such as `whiteNoise16.wav` (included in this repo).
 Interspersing white noise allows the annotator to know if a new recording has begun in the middle of a clip.